Healthy Homes Assessment Pukahu

 What We Do

-We consider your investment to be a serious one We will conduct comprehensive checks to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun aspects of owning or purchasing an home.
+We take your investment seriously We will conduct detailed examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning a house.

-We specialise in a range of services to make sure you are fully informed about the condition of any property you may be contemplating buying or selling and also other services.
+We specialise in a variety of solutions to ensure you are fully informed about the condition of any property you may be thinking of buying or selling as well as additional services.

-We not only collaborate with you, but we also work with big clients like the local authorities, banks and insurance firms.
-They clearly appreciate the peace of mind provided, thanks to the information that we offer in our reports of building inspections.
+We not only cooperate with you, we also work with some big clients like the local authorities, banks, and insurance firms.
+They seem to are pleased with their reassurance provided, due to the details provided in our building inspection reports.

-Our systematic approach to your inspection of your home and the latest in technology for software including digital photos imbedded into the reports, you can actually see any issues discovered.
-Because of our comprehensive report, it is not surprising that we have so many clients who recommend our service to family and friends.
+We have a systematic approach to your property inspection and the latest software technology which includes digital photos in your reports, you can actually see any issues found.
+Through our comprehensive report, it’s easy to understand why we get so many clients recommending our service to family members and friends.

 Highly Trained & Insured Inspection Experts